 Since its conception and foundation in 2017, the Cultures Conference has focused on a variety of themes related to culture, diversity, languages, multiculturalism, migration, gender, cross-cultural behaviour, intercultural communication, training, education, humanitarian aid, NGOs, religion, organisational diversity, international management and business.
 The first Cultures Conference took place on 29 September 2018 in the Chania area of Crete, Greece, with a theme of 'Communication across Cultures: Challenges and Prospects in the Global Context' and speakers from the USA (Texas, Pennsylvania, New York and Wisconsin), Brussels, the Netherlands, the United Kingdom, Ireland, Poland, Germany, Switzerland, Greece, Russia and Africa.
 The event was held under the auspices of the Cultural Centre of Chania and the region of Crete-regional unit of Chania, with a local arrangements chair - Mariana Kavroulaki, an archaeologist and food historian.

 Founder and organiser of the Cultures Conference is Dr Eirini Daskalaki.
+She is the Academic Director and Head of Research at ACC Akademia College in Cyprus.
 She holds a BA (Hons) in Philosophy, Pedagogy and Psychology from the National and Kapodistrian University of Athens (Greece), an MA in Intercultural Business Communication from the University of Central Lancashire (UK) and a PhD in Intercultural Communication and Business Strategy in the Hotel Industry from the University of Glasgow (UK).
 Dr Daskalaki has given presentations to international conferences and delivered workshops in Poland, Cyprus, Greece, Spain, the United Kingdom and Germany.
-She has also produced a range of publications and is a board member and research coordinator for Young SIETAR (Young Society for Intercultural Education, Training and Research), an editorial team member for the Journal of Education, Innovation and Communication (JEICOM) and a research fellow at the CIM in Cyprus.
-She is employed as Academic Director and Head of the Research Centre for the Hotel Administration programme at ACC Akademia College in Cyprus.
+When she lectures she teaches on a variety of courses related to business and management, and tourism and hospitality.
+Whilst, her area of expertise concerns the leisure/hospitality sector and intercultural communication, her research interests also include a variety of HRM related fields such as: learning/training and development, diversity, and entrepreneurship.
+She is an exceptionally strong academic, researcher and practitioner, and a native speaker of Greek and fluent in English, as she has lived in the United Kingdom from 2010 to 2019.
+She is an editorial team member for the International Journal of Business and Globalisation (IJBG) and an editorial team member for the Journal of Education, Innovation and Communication (JEICOM).
+She is often invited to act as a reviewer for renowned international multidisciplinary journals and for book chapters for international publishers.